Helixform/TeleGPT/README.md

 ### Download from release

-We recommend you to download the pre-built binary directly from the [releases](https://github.com/IcyStudio/TeleGPT/releases) page.
+To deploy or test in-house, you can download the pre-built binary directly from the [releases](https://github.com/IcyStudio/TeleGPT/releases) page.
 Currently, Linux and macOS (Intel and Apple Silicon) hosts are supported.

 ### Build from source